alexrudd2/productivity/README.md

 ### Python

-This driver uses Python ≥3.5's async/await syntax to asynchronously communicate with a Productivity2000 PLC.
-For example (note that asyncio.run() requires Python >=3.7):
+This driver uses Python async/await syntax to asynchronously communicate with a Productivity2000 PLC.
+For example:

 ```python
 import asyncio